C2DH/ranketwo/_assignments/archival-digital-turn/03-boder-archival.en.md

 ### 3.a From Steel Wires to Interactive Website
 <!-- section-contents -->
 - What are the transformations and technologies that are used for the sound and for the textual representations of Boder's interviews?
-The dates in the template can help you with finding the right answer (add dates in the template for the answers)
+The dates in the template can help you with finding the right answer.

 <!-- section -->